dpo007/psChatbotWithTools/ReadMe.md

 # ChatWithTools.ps1 🛠️🤖

-Welcome to **ChatWithTools.ps1**, a PowerShell script designed to integrate with **Ollama** and **OpenAI** large language models (LLMs) to demonstrating function call tool usage and chat context management. *No modules are used*, and all calls are via REST endpoints.
+Welcome to **ChatWithTools.ps1**, a PowerShell script designed to integrate with **Ollama** and **OpenAI** large language models (LLMs) to demonstrating function call tool usage and chat context management. ***No modules are used***, and all calls are via REST endpoints.
 This script provides flexibility in selecting the LLM provider and configuring its settings for various use cases.
-It was created as an exercise in learning.
+It was created as an exercise in learning, hopefully it will help others. 😊

 ## Key Features 🌟